upstash/degree-guru/README.md

 `settings.py` file has an important setting called `DEPTH_LIMIT` which determines how many consecutive links our spider can crawl.
 Set a value too high and the spider will visit the deepest corners of the website, taking too long to finish with possibly diminishing returns.
 Set a value too low and the crawl will end before visiting relevant pages.

+> [!TIP]
-Scrapy logs the urls of pages when they are skipped because of the depth limit.
+> Scrapy logs the urls of pages when they are skipped because of the depth limit.
 Since this results in a lot of logs, this log type is disabled in our project.
-To enable it back, simply remove the `"scrapy.spidermiddlewares.depth"` from the `disable_loggers` in `degreegurucrawler/spider/configurable.py` file.
+To enable it back, simply remove [the `"scrapy.spidermiddlewares.depth"` from the `disable_loggers` in `degreegurucrawler/spider/configurable.py` file](https://github.com/upstash/degreeguru/blob/master/degreegurucrawler/degreegurucrawler/spiders/configurable.py#L22).

 </details>

 </br>